DhruvSrikanth/TSLA-Financial-Forecasting/README.md

 - README.md - contains a walkthrough of the project given in this repository.
 - Proposal folder - contains the project proposal submitted in pdf and pages format.
 - Pitch folder - contains the project pitch submitted and presented in pdf and keynote format.
 - Create_Stocks_Dataset.ipynb - notebook on time slicing done on the stock data.
+(30 lines of code)
 - Create_and_Merge_Twitter_Dataset.ipynb - notebook to preprocess twitter data (clean and compute sentiment of tweets) and merge with stocks data.
+(112 lines of code)
 - Feature_Engineering.ipynb - notebook to feature engineer columns in the dataset and explore trends between feature engineered vectors and stock information.
+(109 lines of code)
-- Model_Training_and_Evaluation.ipynb - notebook to train and evaluate model (both quantitatively and qualitatively)
+- Model_Training_and_Evaluation.ipynb - notebook to train and evaluate model (both quantitatively and qualitatively).
+(172 lines of code)
 - TSLA_stock folder - contains TSLA stock data.
 - Elon_Musk_tweets - contains Elon Musk's twitter activity.
 - Bound_TSLA.csv - time sliced stock information.